Average Weather at Kansas City International Airport Missouri, United States

 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Kansas City International Airport are 39.296 deg latitude, -94.718 deg longitude, and 965 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Kansas City International Airport are 39.296 deg latitude, -94.718 deg longitude, and 965 ft elevation.

-The topography within 2 miles of Kansas City International Airport contains only modest variations in elevation, with a maximum elevation change of 167 feet, and an average elevation above sea level of 979 feet.
+The topography within 2 miles of Kansas City International Airport contains only modest variations in elevation, with a maximum elevation change of 167 feet and an average elevation above sea level of 979 feet.
 Within 10 miles also contains only modest variations in elevation (348 feet).
-Within 50 miles contains significant variations in elevation (531 feet).
+Within 50 miles contains only modest variations in elevation (531 feet).

 The area within 2 miles of Kansas City International Airport is covered by artificial surfaces (45%), cropland (43%), and bare soil (10%), within 10 miles by cropland (62%) and trees (20%), and within 50 miles by cropland (71%) and trees (15%).